alineberry/youper_challenge/README.md

 1. Utilize weak supervision and active learning techniques to collect more labeled examples
 1. Explore various ways to improve reflection mining in order to improve label quality
 1. Gradually unfreeze the top layers of the encoder during training.
+1. Increase training batch size.
+Due to single GPU memory constraints this would require a gradient accumulation callback
 1. Replace existing attention mechanism with multi-headed attention
 1. Experiment with varying degrees of teach forcing
 1. Experiment with a sampling-based generation scheme with varying degrees of sampling temperature